Joshua Brorby

 Nineteenth-century British literature, religion and literature, literature of the British empire

 Joshua Brorby teaches courses on Victorian literature, the intersections of literature and religion, the novel, and critical theory.
 His research focuses on nineteenth-century religious conversion, sexuality, and the overlaps of religious, scientific, and sexual discourses in novels and poetry.
-He is currently working on his first manuscript, Dabbling: Sensual Writing, Comparative Religion, and the Feeling of Identity, 1833-1901, which explores how the surprisingly sensual idiom of comparative religious writing illustrates the elasticity of religious and sexual identities, as well as an appreciation for feeling as a way of knowing.
-His work has appeared in or is forthcoming from Religion & Literature, Dickens Quarterly, Victorian Poetry, and Restoration.
+He is currently working on his first manuscript, Faith in Translation: Comparative Religion and the Feeling of Identity in Victorian Literary Culture, which explores how the discourses of sexuality and religion together disclose a relation to identity that is rooted in sentiment and activity.
+With attention to comparative religion and writing from both the colonies and the British Isles, this project contends that the Victorian period witnessed a surprising tendency toward flexibility of belief and being that depended on imaginative acts of translation and composition.

 Selected Publications

 “Dialects of Faith: Pluralism and Poetic Translation in F. Max Müller’s Sacred Books of the East.”
 Religion & Literature.
-Forthcoming.
+Forthcoming 2023.

 “Our Mutable Inheritance: Testing Victorian Philology in Our Mutual Friend.”
 Dickens Quarterly, vol. 37, no. 1, 2020, pp. 47-66.